 There’s no skill move on FIFA 22 quite like the Rabona.
 It’s a classic used by many casual and pro players to show off their skill abilities to the opposing player.
 The great thing about the Rabona is that you can use this skill move to both score goals and cross the ball in the box for your teammates to either volley or header the ball into the net.

 Once you’re confident in your Rabona skill moves, you can execute the Rabona in fine fashion.
-But before that, let’s take a closer look at what the Rabona move is and how to do the Rabona in FIFA 22.
+But before that, let’s take a closer look at what the Rabona move is and how to do a Rabona in FIFA 22.

 What is the Rabona Skill Move?